RutgersComLab/skill-analysis-media-domain/README.md

-# skills-analysis-media-domain
+# Identifying trends in the the US media industry

-Understanding how the skills have changed in the US media domain across years
+Understanding how the skills have changed in the US media domain across years.